bank-vaults/bank-vaults.dev/docs/mutating-webhook/howto-ct-prom.md

 weight: 400
 ---

-This document assumes you have a working Kubernetes cluster which has a:

-- Working install of Vault.
-- Working install of the mutating webhook via helm or manually.
-- That you have a working knowledge of Kubernetes.
-- That you have the [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) installed and working.
-- That you have the ability to apply Deployments or PodSpec's to the cluster.
-- That you have the ability to change the configuration of the mutating webhook.

-## Background

-As of Vault 1.1 it is no longer required to use a statsD exporter to get vault metrics into Prometheus but instead there is a native Vault endpoint.
-The problem is you need to log into Vault to get access to this endpoint.
+To get vault metrics into Prometheus you need to log in to Vault to get access to a native Vault endpoint that provides the metrics.

 ## Workflow

-The webhook will inject `vault-agent` as an init container, based on the Kubernetes Auth role configuration `prometheus-operator-prometheus` provided below this will grab a token with the policy of `prometheus-operator-prometheus`.
+1. The webhook injects `vault-agent` as an init container, based on the Kubernetes Auth role configuration `prometheus-operator-prometheus`.
+1. The vault-agent grabs a token with the policy of `prometheus-operator-prometheus`.

-`consul-template` will be run as a sidecar that will use this token to retrieve a new token using the Token Auth role `prometheus-metrics` which has the policy `prometheus-metrics` applied to it.
+1. `consul-template` runs as a sidecar, and uses the token from the previous step to retrieve a new token using the Token Auth role `prometheus-metrics` which has the policy `prometheus-metrics` applied to it.

-Prometheus then can use this token to read the Vault Prometheus endpoint.
+1. Prometheus can now use this second token to read the Vault Prometheus endpoint.

-The trick here is that Prometheus is run with the SecurityContext UID of 1000 but the default `consul-template` image is running under the UID of 100.
+The trick here is that Prometheus runs with the SecurityContext UID of 1000 but the default `consul-template` image is running under the UID of 100.
 This is because of a Dockerfile Volume that is configured which dockerd mounts as 100 (/consul-template/data).

 Subsequently using this `consul-template` means it will never start, so we need to ensure we do not use this declared volume and change the UID using a custom Dockerfile and entrypoint.

+## Prerequisites

+This document assumes you have a working Kubernetes cluster which has a:

+- You have a working Kubernetes cluster which has:

+    - a working Vault installation
+    - a working installation of the [mutating webhook](/docs/bank-vaults/mutating-webhook/).

+- You have the [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) installed and working.
+- You have a working knowledge of Kubernetes.
+- You can apply Deployments or PodSpec's to the cluster.
+- You can change the configuration of the mutating webhook.

 ## Configuration

-### Custom consul-temlpate image; docker-entrypoint.sh
+### Custom consul-template image; docker-entrypoint.sh

 ```bash
 #!/bin/dumb-init /bin/sh